rjmoggach/django-token-auth/README.rst

 a functional installation of Django 1.0 or newer and provides a useful way of limiting access without creating users.

-For installation instructions, see the file "INSTALL" in this directory.
+For installation instructions, see the file "INSTALL.rst" in this directory.

-** coming soon we promise **
-For instructions on how to use this application, and on what it provides, see the file "overview.txt" in the "docs/" directory.

 .. _Django: http://www.djangoproject.com/